uparkalau/mern-todo-client/README.md

 # To-Do MERN Server and Client Sides App

-This is a single-page web application (SPA) designed to create and manage to-do lists.
+This is a single-page web application designed to create and manage to-do lists.
 The app uses a MERN stack (MongoDB, Express.js, React.js, and Node.js).
 The application does not require any login or authentication, and all data is stored on the server-side.

 ## Installation